 Automotive Title Clerk: Step-by-Step Career Guide

 Automotive title clerks are responsible for the paperwork surrounding motor vehicle ownership, such as titles and registration.
-The position requires very little vocational training, and many automotive title clerks find employment at car dealerships.
 Find out how you can enter this career field.

 Step 1: Earn a High School Diploma